Negasi

 Largest cities

 Elmisi is the country's largest city.
-Located in the Tsaunuka quadrant, Elmisi sits astride the mouth of the Babukar River and eastern entrance to the Ubani Canal, Negasi's capital and second largest city is Bogaye.
+Located in the Tsaunuka quadrant, Elmisi sits astride the mouth of the Babukar River and eastern entrance to the Ubani Canal.
+Negasi's capital and second largest city is Bogaye.
 It is located in the Bakin-kogi quadrant on the Dassi Bay and the Ubani Canal's western terminus.

 Religions